Seelengrab/RequiredInterfaces.jl/docs/src/interfaces.md

 ## Multiple Abstract Subtyping

-Anyone cursorly familiar with abstract types and interfaces in Julia is going to come across the issue of wanting to implement more than one interface, and being able to communicate to others that they have done so.
+Anyone cursorily familiar with abstract types and interfaces in Julia is going to come across the issue of wanting to implement more than one interface, and being able to communicate to others that they have done so.
 Most commonly, this comes up when implementing the `AbstractArray` interface, as well as the iteration interface - most types that wish to be treated like an `AbstractArray` are also iterable in one form or another.